 Before all these, I have never seen nor tried any Creed products before, not even in-store.
 All I know is that they not only make perfumes, they also make soaps, aftershaves, perfumed oils, lotions, deodorants and some more.
 Anyway, I picked three of their bestselling scents and here they are.

 Spring Flower (1 oz: 215- 17 oz: $780) – This scent has the perfect blend of something very fresh, fruity, and floral at the same time.
-It’s hard not to keep sniffing it because it’s really quite breathtaking, especially because there are notes of bergamot, apple, apricot and something else, then it dries down into something rosy and slightly musky in a delightful way.
+It’s hard not to keep sniffing it because it’s really quite breathtaking, especially because there are notes of bergamot, apple, apricot and something else.
+Then it dries down into something rosy and slightly musky in a delightful way.
 I love this scent a lot and I’m quite tempted to get it in a large size, even more so because of its feminine pink bottle with a nice bow.
-But that’s not the only reason, lasting power of this fragrance is pretty much the whole day and it has kept me loving it all throughout.
-This truly is a scent of a blossoming spring flower.
+But that’s not the only reason.
+The lasting power of this fragrance is pretty much for the whole day and it has kept me loving it all throughout.
+This truly is a scent of a blossoming Spring flower.

 Blanche (50 ml: $150, 100 ml: $230) – This scent smells like white cotton or strong linen mixed with something like white floral.
 It’s a clean and pure scent but for me, I find it to be too strong.
 I’m not much of a fan of cotton or linen scents, but I can see the appeal that this scent will do to others.

-Bal D’Afrique (50 ml: $150, 100 ml: $230) – Another amazing scent that kinda reminds me of the Mojave Ghost above but with a fruitier blend.
+Bal D’Afrique (50 ml: $150, 100 ml: $230) – This is another amazing scent that kind of reminds me of the Mojave Ghost above but with a fruitier blend.
 This scent will remind you of sunshiny days with its lemon, neroli, African marigold, amber, musk, and cedarwood blend.
 It’s definitely a unique lively scent that’s kind of fruity and floral at the same time.

 Rose Of No Man’s Land (50 ml: $150, 100 ml: $230) – With strong notes of rose and pepper, I find this particular fragrance to be too strong.
 There’s a lot of alcohol notes in this at first spritz and it dries into a strong musky rose scent.
-It’s a pity because I like the name of this particular fragrance and how it’s dedicated to nurses, but I’m just not that into this kind of strong scents.
-On the other hand, this scent kinda reminds me of those Chloe Perfumes, but I actually still prefer the Chloe scents over this.
+It’s a pity because I like the name of this particular fragrance and how it’s dedicated to nurses, but I’m just not into this kind of strong scent.
+On the other hand, this scent kind of reminds me of those Chloe Perfumes, but I actually still prefer the Chloe scents over this.

-Gypsy Water (50 ml: $150, 100 ml: $230, 250 ml: $240) – This very popular scent by Byredo is light, clean, and crisp, yet it’s vibrant and very fresh with its notes of lemon, pepper, juniper berries and pine.
+Gypsy Water (50 ml: $150, 100 ml: $230, 250 ml: $240) – This very popular scent by Byredo is light, clean, and crisp, yet it’s vibrant and very fresh with its notes of lemon, pepper, juniper berries, and pine.
 The dry down is not bad as well, I could sense a faint vanilla and sandalwood at the end.
-However, the scent is not very long lasting on me, but I enjoyed it while it lasted.
+However, the scent is not very long-lasting on me, but I enjoyed it while it lasted.
 Also, I really dig its super catchy name.
-How did Byredo come up with such unique names of their fragrances?
+How did Byredo come up with such unique names for their fragrances?
 I’m curious.

-So far, I think I kinda prefer the Byredo fragrances more than the Creed scents because I feel like Byredo’s fragrances are more of my generation’s type.
-I also noticed that I tend to like a lot of the fragrances from their lineup, and their unique, sleek, chic and minimalist packaging really appeals to me.
-Creed has very nice styles on their bottles too and they also have some of the most unique and complex blends of scents that are extremely long lasting compared to Byredo’s.
+So far, I think I kind of prefer the Byredo fragrances more than the Creed scents because I feel like Byredo’s fragrances are more of my generation’s type.
+I also notice that I tend to like a lot of the fragrances from their lineup.
+Plus their unique, sleek, chic and minimalist packaging really appeals to me.
+Creed has very nice styles on their bottles too and they also have some of the most unique and complex blends of scents that are extremely long-lasting compared to Byredo’s.
 But they’re also very very expensive.
 So far, with the Creed scent, I seem to like the Spring Flower a lot and I’m slowly enjoying the Virgin Island Water yet I still couldn’t make up my mind for it.
 For the Byredo fragrances, I have my eyes set on the Mojave Ghost and the Bal D’Afrique, which are two scents that are slightly quite similar to each other but I love them both a lot.
-I’m also wavering whether I should pursue the Gypsy Water with its very fresh scent but with a questionable longevity.
+I’m also wavering whether I should pursue the Gypsy Water with its very fresh tropical scent but with questionable longevity.